ChristofferNE/programming-test/README.md

-#Programming test
+# Programming test

 Create a CRUD app for users using an existing API.
 To get an idea about what we wish for you to do have a look at [/example-site/example.html](/example-site/example.html).
 The styling of this page is just an example and you may present the data in what ever way you wish.

 ## Requirements

 - Use the existing API found [Here](http://user-service.eu-central-1.elasticbeanstalk.com/swagger-ui.html).
-- Use Axios to talk to API.
+- Use [Axios](https://www.npmjs.com/package/axios) to talk to API.
-- Use ReactJs for app code.
+- Use [React](https://reactjs.org/) for app code.

 ## The test